The Lower Depths (1936 film): Reception

 Writing for Night and Day in 1937, Graham Greene gave the film a mild mixed review.
-Describing the film as "a slow agreeable undistinguished picture", Green finds the production "oddly stagy and unconvincing" in its depiction of poverty.
+Describing the film as "a slow agreeable undistinguished picture", Greene finds the production "oddly stagy and unconvincing" in its depiction of poverty.
+Film historian François Poulle considered the film to have begun the group of poetic realism films produced in the years before the Second World War.